 Having the knowledge of what is working and what isn’t might just give you the edge when you’re marketing your app.

 One of the most common mistakes app developers make is creating apps that follow the same strategy and objective on every platform.

-But you have to bear in mind that the user base of top 3 mobile OS platform – iOS, Android, and Windows – are different.
-And hence they may have different expectations, need, or requirement.
+But you have to bear in mind that the user base of the top 3 mobile OS platforms – iOS, Android, and Windows – are different.
+And hence they may have different expectations, need, or requirements.